 The two-stage regulator reduces vapor pressure so that it is safe for use.
 The first stage of the regulator reduces tank pressure to a range of 10 to 13 psig (pounds per square inch gauge).
-The second stage further reduces pressure to a working pressure of 0.4 psig (11 Inches of Water Column or about 61/4 ounces psi.).
+The second stage further reduces pressure to a working pressure of 0.4 psig (11 Inches of Water Column or about 61⁄2 ounces psi.).
 A vent is installed to allow the internal diaphragm to move with atmospheric pressure change.
 It is important to keep the vent clean and clear of obstruction or corrosion.
-If the vent becomes clogged, pressure from LP tank may cause erratic pressure regulation.
-If there is any corrosion, contact a qualified LP-Gas service technician.
+If the vent becomes clogged, pressure from the propane tank may cause erratic pressure regulation.
+If there is any corrosion, contact a qualified propane service technician.
 The regulator is mounted so that the vent faces downward.
 If the vent becomes clogged, clean it with a toothbrush.

-Under normal atmospheric conditions an LP-Gas regulator will not freeze, nor will the LP-Gas.
+Under normal atmospheric conditions a propane regulator will not freeze, nor will propane.
 Vapor passing through the regulator will expand and cool, condensing moisture in the gas.
 The moisture will freeze, build up and block the vent.
 The possibility of freeze up is greatly reduced with the two-stage regulator.